studiopress/seo-data-transporter/readme.txt

 = 0.9.2 =
 * split the platform array into themes and plugins.
 * added `<optgroup></optgroup>` wrappers in the `<select>` dropdowns

+= 0.9.3 =
+* Added support for new WordPress SEO plugin by Yoast
+* Fixed entries for Headspace2 plugin